study-group-lit/lit/README.md

     - Ensembled model
   - miscellaneous scripts for calculating statistics / metrics
   - miscellaneous scripts for analyzing datasets on models by phenomena
-- `visualisation`: heatmap generation scripts
+- `visualisations`: heatmap generation scripts

 ## Installation

 **Requirements:**
 - Python3 (tested with version `3.8.10`)
 - C&C (required for recasting `scripts/quantifier_monotonicity/ccg_parse.py`)
-- Unix like system is highly recommended (looking at you Windows)
+- Linux, as `candc` does not run on MacOS

 **C&C installation:**
 Run `scripts/quantifier_monotonicity/install_candc.sh`.
 If necessary make the file executable.
 The script will show an error, which may be ignored.<br>